 Hard skills are one of the most difficult things to accurately assess during the hiring process.
-While a resume gives a good insight into a candidate’s past, it doesn’t objectively test how well they perform in the workplace.

-Let’s get started!
+So, let’s get started!

 What are Hard Skills?